JesperHartsuiker/IoT-module/Pol Triquell/researches/research01/README.md

   Wearable IoT devices like fitness trackers and smartwatches collect data on an individual's health and activities.
 They offer insights on physical fitness, sleep patterns, and vital signs.

+* Industrial Sensors:

+  In the industrial domain, various sensors and actuators are commonly used as IoT devices.
+These sensors can measure parameters like temperature, pressure, and humidity, contributing to process optimization and safety.

+### Devices seen in the LikeABosch video:

 * Smart Locks:

   IoT-enabled smart locks provide enhanced security and convenience for homeowners.
 They allow remote locking and unlocking of doors, along with user access control through mobile apps.